inveniosoftware/docs-invenio-rdm/docs/releases/v14/upgrade-v14.0.md

 This article details the low-level steps to follow to upgrade your InvenioRDM v13 instance to v14.0.

 Version 14 introduces a number of default tooling changes (`pipenv` -> `uv`, `npm` -> `pnpm`, ...) and recommends using Python 3.14.
 Previous tools and Python versions will still work with this release, but this is the last release where we document the upgrade process with the old and new tools.
-Future releases will only detail the upgrade steps using the new default tools.
-Don't worry, we point to documentation to upgrade those aspects too.
+In particular, this is the last version where we document usage of `pipenv`.
+Future releases will only detail the upgrade steps using the new default tools or assuming them (most visibly only `uv`).
+Don't worry, we point to documentation below that you can follow at your pace (even after upgrade) to switch to those tools.

 As usual, these steps do assume an existing installation of InvenioRDM v13, the previous version.
 If your InvenioRDM installation is older than v13, you must first upgrade to v13 before proceeding with the steps in this guide.
-However, it doesn't assume you are necessarily on [v13.1](../v13/version-v13.1.0.md), and the instructions will work wether you are on v13.0.x or v13.1.y.
+However, it doesn't assume you are necessarily on [v13.1](../v13/version-v13.1.0.md).
+The instructions will work whether you are on v13.0.x or v13.1.y.

-The throughline of this article is a sequential series of steps to execute. **Do read** the optional sections as they indicate changes to apply even if NOT adopting change.
-We highly recommend running the steps in a local development environment first where experience from the particularities of your instance can be gained without data loss worry.
-Then we recommend you run the steps into a staging environment mirroring your production deployment and accrue further insight into specificities to your environment (or missing details in these update steps!).
+The throughline of this document is a sequential series of steps to execute. **Do read** the optional sections as they sometimes indicate changes to apply even if NOT adopting change.
+We highly recommend running the steps in a local development environment first where experience with the particularities of your instance can be gained without data loss worry.
+Then we recommend you run the steps into a staging environment mirroring your production deployment and accrue further insight into specificities of your environment (or missing details in these update steps!).
 Equipped with that knowledge, running the steps on your production environment should be smooth.

 !!! warning "Backup"